Jacob De Gheyn's military costume from the 17th century

 Preserved as an important element of military history and the evolution of weaponry techniques in the 17th century, Gheyn's works have become highly sought-after collectibles for historians, collectors, and art enthusiasts.
 The fact that they are available in large numbers and cover diverse topics allows for a deeper exploration of various aspects of military life of that period, making each engraving a small historical treasure.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+Today, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Beautiful Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Beautiful Empire-style furniture dates from the late 18th to early 19th centuries.
+It originated during Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

 Attributes / Details